 I don’t know about you, but I always have good intentions of making homemade Christmas gifts (I’m full of gift ideas!) well in advance of the holiday.
 And then life gets in the way and I find myself with some holes to fill in my list.
 Sound familiar?

 Good news, though: You can pull these homemade Christmas gifts together in under an hour.

 There are plenty of homemade Christmas gift ideas and hostess gifts that can come right out of your kitchen.

-From baked goods and canned treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.
+From baked goods and home-preserved treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.

 - Make up a batch of coffee liqueur or creme de cacao or homemade Triple Sec.
 Sure, it’s best if it sits for awhile so the flavors can meld, but nobody’s going to complain if it’s not aged perfectly.
 Package it up in these pretty DIY upcycled bottles.

 - If you have a few days to pull together a DIY gift, throw together a batch of homemade grainy mustard.
 It takes five minutes to make, but you’ll need to let it sit for a few days before it’s ready to give.

 - Got citrus?
-A bottle of tangerine syrup would be a novel gift for a foodie.
+A bottle of tangerine syrup would be a novel DIY gift for a foodie.

 - Put a little chocolate under the tree with a plate of homemade fudge or a batch of peppermint bark.

 - Warm up the holiday with this homemade hot chocolate mix paired with some of these sweet gingerbread cookies.

 DIY gifts from the heart:

 There are — admittedly — some folks who just don’t appreciate homemade Christmas gift ideas that have so much heart behind them.
 You may very well know who those people are on your list.

-Instead of giving up on the idea of a homemade Christmas gift, do your best to really zero in on that person’s interests and cater to that.
+Instead of giving up on the idea of a DIY gift, do your best to really zero in on that person’s interests and cater to that.